jjmaldonis/obsidian-audio-notes/README.md

 * `title`: (optional) The title of your note.
 * `transcript`: (optional) The filename of the transcript.
 See below for details.
 * `author`: (optional) The text to be used as the author of the quote.
+* `liveUpdate: true`: (optional) If you add the `liveUpdate: true` attribute to the codeblock, the quote will automatically update in the codeblock as the audio plays (see below for more info).

 ## How to Use the Plugin